galaxyproject/training-material/topics/genome-annotation/tutorials/amr-gene-detection/tutorial.md

 # Visualization of the ARGs and plasmid genes in their genomic context

 We would like to look at the ARGs and plasmid genes in their genomic context.
-To do that, we will usie [JBrowse](https://jbrowse.org/jb2/) ({% cite diesh2023jbrowse %}) with several information:
+To do that, we will use [JBrowse](https://jbrowse.org/jb2/) ({% cite diesh2023jbrowse %}) with several information:

 1. Assembly as the reference
 2. ARGs location